-i) 11 play weeks starting Saturday, September 11 and ending Saturday November 20, 2021.

-b) Schedule Format & Playoffs
+i) 10 play weeks starting Saturday, September 10 and ending Saturday November 12, 2022 b) Schedule Format & Playoffs

-- i) 5U, 6U, 7U & 8U teams are developmental teams no scores or standings are kept.
+- 5U, 6U, 7U & 8U teams are developmental teams no scores or standings are kept.
 Coaches need to emphasize building and demonstrating skills instead of "beating" the other team on Saturday.
 Teams will play one game every Saturday. - ii) 10U/12U/14U/16U/19U divisions are competitive, scores and standings are kept.
 Teams will play against all other teams if possible.
 "Practice" games may be played at the beginning of the season, and will not be recorded for standings purposes. - iii) Region 9 will send either one age division winner or multiple bracket winners to the Area E playoffs to be held in one of the Area regions.
 Region 9 may be allowed to send multiple teams in an age bracket to Area E playoffs depending on wildcards.
-See tiebreaker rules on the next page.

-iv) Area E Playoff team assignments will be given out Saturday, Nov.
-20, 2021.
+See tiebreaker rules on the next page. - iv) Area E Playoff team assignments will be given out Saturday, Nov.
+12, 2022.

 TEAMS CAN'T ADVANCE TO AREA E PLAYOFFS IF THE COACH DOES NOT HAVE APPROPRIATE COACHING TRAINING FOR THAT LEVEL.
-TEAMS WILL BE INVITED BASED ON THEIR DIVISION FINISH, GOOD TEAM BEHAVIOR (WHICH INCLUDES PARENTS!!), AND COMPLETION OF REFEREE/VOLUNTEER POINTS.
-TEAMS NEED TO BE GOOD REPRESENTATIVES OF REGION 9.
+TEAMS WILL BE INVITED BASED ON THEIR DIVISION FINISH, GOOD TEAM BEHAVIOR (WHICH INCLUDES PARENTS!!), AND COMPLETION OF REQUIRED TEAM REFEREE POINTS (10 OR MORE FOR 2022!)
+AND TEAM VOLUNTEER POINTS (3 OR MORE).